lobo/ss-tp6/README.md

 ### Windowed Flow Rate File (_\*.flow_)

-This is the windowed flow per unit of temporal step.
+This is the slided-windowed flow per unit of temporal step.
 The units are in _[particles/second]_.

 ```